Annapurna Circuit Trek 17 Days

 HANDS

-• pair of lightweight poly-liner gloves.
+• Pair of lightweight poly-liner gloves.

 • 1 pair of lightweight wool or fleece gloves

-• 1 pair of mittens, consists of 1 Gore-Tex over mitt matched with a very warm polar-fleece mitt liner (seasonal)
+• 1 pair of mittens consisting of 1 Gore-Tex over mitt matched with a very warm polar-fleece mitt liner (seasonal)

 TOILETRIES